 Melanoma of the eye is more common in white than black people.

 People with blue, grey or green eyes are more likely to develop eye melanoma than people with brown eyes.
+The risk is also higher in people with fair skin, or with freckles.

-Some families tend to have large numbers of moles on their skin, or moles that are unusual (doctors call them atypical).
+Some families tend to have large numbers of moles on their skin or moles that are unusual (doctors call them atypical).
 The atypical moles tend to be an irregular shape or colour.
 They also have a tendency to become cancerous.
 People with moles like this have a higher than average risk of skin melanoma and eye melanoma.

 Inherited cancer syndromes

-Exposure to UV radiation for some workers
+Exposure to ultraviolet (UV) radiation for some workers.

 Use of sunbeds